safing/web/_publications/2021-08-09-progress-update-july.md

         - SPN
       progress:
         - type: 'h5'
-          text: "Climbed Over Another Unexpected Obstacle"
+          text: "Climbed Over An Unexpected Obstacle"
         - type: p
           text: "As we were about to complete the improved internal networking stack of the SPN - including the new session management - the tests of the full stack showed another flow control requirement.
 While this was a setback, the work on this update has been completed and makes the SPN network stack even more stable than before.
-The new flow control requirement will ensure that an upload via the SPN will not clog the channels and slow down other connections sharing some of the same path through the network.
+The new flow control requirement will ensure that uploads via the SPN will not clog the channels and slow down other connections sharing some of the same path through the network.
 We cannot wait to ship it and have you test it!"
       team:
         - Daniel
     - title: "Create \"Get Help\" Page"